 BuckDaddys and/or its representatives will not enter any living quarter unless in the case of an actual or presumed emergency, and as such, member agrees to hold BuckDaddys and/or its representatives harmless for any damages that may occur or arise from taking these actions.

-All living quarters belonging to members who do not renew or who fall out of good standing, must be removed from camp grounds immediately or within 1 week of falling out of good standing, whichever is sooner (the “deadline”).
-If the living quarter is not removed by this deadline, you agree that it has been and will be considered abandoned, and you further agree that the title and ownership is conveyed to BuckDaddys.
+All living quarters and personal property belonging to members who do not renew or who fall out of good standing, must be removed from camp grounds immediately or within 1 week of falling out of good standing, whichever is sooner (the “deadline”).
+If the living quarter or personal property is not removed by this deadline, you agree that it has been and will be considered abandoned, and you further agree that the title and ownership is conveyed to BuckDaddys.
 In addition, BuckDaddys may assess charges to the member for its removal, storage and cost of disposition/disposal.
 If title and/or ownership is deemed conveyed by the member by them not removing the living quarter from club grounds by the deadline, BuckDaddys may dispose of the living quarter in a manner of its choosing, including sale, donation, use and/or disposal of same at its sole discretion.

 TRASH: All campsites, grounds, trailers, camp shelters, tents, etc., must be kept free from trash and other refuse.
 Trash may not be buried on Campbell Group property, but instead must be removed from the site and disposed of properly.
 If you bring it in…take it out!
 Leave it the way you find it, or better.